-LUNCHROOM
+LUNCHROOM / LUNCH

 Students may carry a complete lunch or purchase all or part of it from the school cafeteria, vending machines, or snack bar.
 Students must remain in the cafeteria area during the lunch period and may not congregate on the steps or on the first floor.
 Students are expected to clean their table, remove all trash and deposit it in the containers provided when leaving the cafeteria.
 Lavatories in the lower lobby may be used during the lunch periods.
 Students who need to return to lockers or to go to other parts of the building must see one of the cafeteria supervisors for permission.
 No food or drink may be consumed outside the cafeteria during school hours.
-Students are not permitted to order food from a food delivery service.
+Students are not permitted to order food from a food delivery service or be called out of school to go to lunch.